ryannono/BasicStoreApp/server/src/routes/readme.md

-# Routes
+# Routes Directory README

-This directory contains all routing files.
-The routing files decide which controller gets to handle incoming requests.
+This directory contains all the route files for the API.
+Each route file corresponds to a specific controller.

-Each route file should represent a single resource and route the requests to the corresponding controller.
+Each file exports an Express Router instance with the endpoints that map to their respective controller functions.